 The purchasing agency is required to determine if the offeror is in fact the lowest most responsible bidder.
 This process requires GDOE to determine if the offeror has met all the requirements set forth in the IFB and more importantly, that the minimum bid be sufficient to comply with Article 13, §§ 5801 & 5802 (Wage and Benefit Determination).
 The Procurement Record shows that GDOE failed to ensure that the minimum bids were sufficient to comply with the wage and benefit determination as required by the law.
-The Procurement Record also shows that GDOE failed to obtain from any of the offerors the Environmental Protection Agency Certifications for technicians as required by the IFB.

 Strict adherence to the Guam procurement law is the only way the government of Guam can protect the quality and integrity of the procurement process.
-Thus, in this case the only viable remedy based on the violations of the procurement law is termination of the award of GDOE IFB 008-2010 to J&B Modern Tech and the issuance of a new IFB for Preventive Maintenance and Repair of Split Type and Window Equipment for all GDOE Schools and Support Facilities.
+Thus, in this case the only viable remedy based on the violations of the procurement law is termination of the award of GDOE IFB 007-2010 to J&B Modern Tech and the issuance of a new IFB for Preventive Maintenance and Repair of Central Air-Conditioning Equipment for all GDOE Schools and Support Facilities.
 An attempt to ratify or affirm the award to J&B Modern Tech is not in the best interest of the Territory as it would provide precedent allowing violations of the Guam procurement law, specifically 5 G.C.A. §§ 5211 (b), (e), & (g) and thus any violation should not be waived.